While Apple’s iPad Pro is enough computer for day-to-day journalism, there are times when things might get tricky.

 My caution was unnecessary.
 In hindsight the iPad Pro may have been a better tool for the job in question.

-Last Wednesday I was asked to help with final production on The New Zealand Herald Deloitte Top 200 report.
+Last Wednesday I was asked to help with production on a New Zealand Herald report.

 For editors and writers, production is mainly about reading last minute page proofs.
 We’re looking for errors, writing headlines or captions and so on.
 It can mean dealing with files, usually PDFs, from the NZ Herald’s editorial design system.